Course Placement Information

 - Student provided information

 Based on this holistic assessment, some students may be required to complete pre-college courses.
 Some pre-college (non-credit) courses are taken in the same semester as a support course for a college level course.
 As an example if a student needs support in developing writing skills, they will take ENGL100 their first semester with ENGL098, the support course.
 Math courses also have support courses to help students build their math skills.

 Students who have college credit in English or Math are placed according to their transcript evaluation.
-Grades of C or better in college credit bearing English compostion or math courses are required for credits to transfer to Tompkins Cortland.
+Grades of C or better in college credit bearing English composition or math courses are required for credits to transfer to Tompkins Cortland.

 Some prospective students may need to take a placement test.
 This includes: